 First, we roamed around the greenhouse, taking in the various varieties of tomatoes and cucumbers they grow here.
 We learned about how geothermal heating works and greenhouse horticulture in Iceland.
 Amazing what they can grow with the little daylight hours and low temperatures in Iceland!

 As we roamed around, they were setting up our table for lunch!
 They offer set menus and of course, we had to try their tomato soup!
 The bread that goes with it (self-service, load up on those carbs!) is absolutely amazing and some of the best we ever had.

 We also enjoyed their pasta and we left the plates spotlessly clean!
 Yummy!
 That was a good lunch.

 Budget Tip: You don’t have to take a full 3-course lunch.
-You can also visit, warm up and have a coffee while you learn about greenhouse horticulture in Iceland.
+You can also visit, warm up, and have a coffee while you learn about greenhouse horticulture in Iceland.
 Not a bad indoor activity!
-Of course, you can make things as expensive as you wish, with bloody mary’s, schnapps and desert.
+Of course, you can make things as expensive as you wish, with bloody mary’s, schnapps and dessert.
 But you don’t have to.
 Make sure to call ahead for reservations as it is very popular with tour groups.

 Their Tomato shop offers low-cost small Icelandic foodie gifts to bring home as souvenirs like jams and rubs for cooking.

 As we drove from Selfoss in the Golden Circle to Vik in South Iceland, it was a particularly rainy day.